shreydd/namaste-react/readme.md

 ### What does calling useState do?
 It declares a “state variable”.
 This is a way to “preserve” some values between the function calls — useState is a new way to use the exact same capabilities that this.state provides in a class.
 Normally, variables “disappear” when the function exits but state variables are preserved by React.
 Read: https://reactjs.org/docs/hooks-state.html

+### Why didn't the search bar work during the session?
+The search results was updating the `restaurantList` variable which was being used to search for a list of restaurants for the searched text.
+This would result in a wrong implementation where we will be searching a restaurant in an already filtered list.